FilipposZ/MaskRadio/README.md

 # Mask Radio

 A website to host radio broadcasts.
-The radio performer can live stream audio.
-The connected users can send song requests to be played, if the performer chooses to.
-Moreover, there is a real-time chat and a user register & login system.
+Live chat with other users and engage with the broadcaster.
+Search and suggest youtube songs to be played.
+Interchange your unique taste in music with other music lovers.

 ## Getting Started